Sample of Work

 We were only using checkboxes to choose columns, which in time, became tried and true.
 However, the number of metrics available in our product were outgrowing this approach.

-Other users included our internal customer success and product teams, marketing managers/directors, and C-level executives.
+Secondary audiences included internal customer success and product teams, marketing managers, and executive stakeholders.

 We build a pretty solid MVP, while making the decision to iterate and advance the feature after gathering customer feedback.